 This is because, well, there is a whole lot of difference in having a 200lbs Olympic bar on your back than a 200lbs leg press underneath you.
 Your body has to work a whole lot harder to deal with that level of stress.
 Not to mention the effect it has on your core .

 So, if free-weights provide the most bang for your buck – what do machines have to offer?

 Machine Weights: Making The Most Of The Muscle

-They also remove the effects on stabiliser muscles, by withdrawing them from the movement all together.
+They also remove the effects on stabilizer muscles, by withdrawing them from the movement altogether.
 The muscles surrounding the ‘target’ muscles aren’t required to aid in the movement, so they do less.

 This has a couple of benefits:

 - It’s easier to overload a particular muscle